47NordMedia/k2-systems-ui-library/README.md

 - Fetching of the `ui-component` issue content.
 - Execution of the CLI with the content of the issue.
 - Creation of an pull request.
-- Publishing the updated code to a private npm package.
+- Publishing the updated code to a private NPM package.